High-Functioning Anxiety Looks Like Success But Feels Like Survival

 Key signs:

-- Resting only when “everything is done”
+- Resting only when everything is finished

-- Feeling anxious without a clear schedule
+- Feeling anxious or aimless without a structured plan

 - Equating “doing nothing” with failure